To enhance the success of women in the construction industry

 San Antonio Chapter Highlights & Information

-The San Antonio Chapter is part of Region 7 which includes 6 other chapters in Texas, and 1 chapter in Oklahoma
+The San Antonio Chapter is part of South Central Region which includes 6 other chapters in Texas, 1 chapter in Oklahoma, and 8 chapters in Mississippi, Tennessee, and Louisiana.

 Alice Dolle is a retired life member in our chapter who celebrated her 50th year as a NAWIC member in 2011, and she's still active at meetings & on committees